 Data transfer controls: Establish secure methods for moving information in and out of the enclave

-2) Implementing Multi-Factor Authentication for CUI Access
+2) Implementing Multi-Factor Authentication

-NIST 800-171 requirement 3.5.3 mandates multi-factor authentication (MFA) for local and network access to systems containing CUI.
+NIST SP 800-171 requirement 3.5.3 mandates multi-factor authentication (MFA) for local and network access to systems containing CUI.
 Practical implementation approaches include:

 Software authenticators: Applications like Microsoft Authenticator or Google Authenticator